Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • The property is vacant or difficult to maintain

-• Cleaning and decluttering would make a major difference
+• Cleaning and decluttering would make a substantial difference

 • Minor repairs may reduce buyer objections

-The right answer depends on value, condition, timeline, budget, and family goals.
+The right decision depends on the home’s value, condition, location, timeline, available budget, and the family’s priorities.

-Inherited homes often include years of personal belongings.
+Inherited homes often contain years of personal belongings, furniture, paperwork, and family keepsakes.

 This can be one of the most emotional and time-consuming parts of the process.